 Or if you’ve been on a migraine diet for 6 months now and have noticed a large improvement, but still wonder if it could get better, look into other options.
 For instance, I had great success with HYH and stayed on it for about 6-8 months before reintroducing some foods.
 At that point, I still wondered if my vestibular migraines could be lowered further so I eliminated gluten for about 5 months.
 I didn’t notice a difference for me personally, but that doesn’t mean it couldn’t be the key for you.
 Dairy, gluten, and refined sugars all have been linked to increasing inflammation in the body.
 This could be because the individual has a sensitivity to it.

 There are lots of diets out there that claim they can help you with migraine attacks, but if you’re looking for diets that have specifically been formulated for migraine patients, check out Heal Your Headache, The Charleston Diet, and keto for migraine.
-More information and (free!) help with all these diets can be found at the Migraine Strong Facebook Group.

 If you’re just getting started on Heal Your Headache, check out some of these posts to get you going.